jeremyandrews/argus/memory-bank/activeContext.md

 - **Test Coverage**: ✅ All tests passing
 - **Documentation**: ✅ Completely updated and comprehensive
 - **Integration**: ✅ All override functionality working
+- **ELI5 Quality Assessment**: ✅ Scoring mismatch resolved
 - **Production Readiness**: ✅ Ready for deployment

 ## Next Steps

-The environment variable override implementation and documentation rewrite are complete.
+The ELI5 scoring scale mismatch fix is complete and resolves the critical issue where high-quality articles were being incorrectly described as low-quality in ELI5 explanations.
 The system now provides:

-1. **Complete Parameter Control**: All major LLM parameters can be overridden
-2. **Comprehensive Documentation**: README.md transformed into professional multi-worker AI system documentation
-3. **Clear Configuration Guide**: env.template with detailed examples and explanations
+1. **Consistent Scoring**: 1-3 scale used throughout the system (backend + iOS app)
+2. **Accurate ELI5 Explanations**: Quality assessments match actual analysis findings
+3. **Analysis-Driven Credibility**: Explanations derived from specific analysis data rather than generic templates
-4. **Production Ready**: Clean build with full functionality
+4. **Production Ready**: Clean build with verified functionality

-The implementation successfully provides the requested parameter override capabilities while maintaining the automatic parameter optimization for users who don't need custom settings.
+The fix ensures that users receive accurate and helpful quality information in their ELI5 explanations, improving trust and understanding of the content they're consuming.